Rescuers save 86 migrants from boat near Canary Isles

 It did not indicate the ages of those rescued.

-When a rescue plane spotted the vessel about 71 nautical miles south of Gran Canaria, it was initially thought to have “around 200 people on board”, a spokeswoman said.
+When a rescue plane spotted the vessel about 71 nautical miles south of the island of Gran Canaria, it was initially thought to have “around 200 people on board”, a spokeswoman said.

 “We can’t be 100 percent sure but it’s likely it is the same boat,” she said.